 But, when it comes to Sumatran coffee, it spends a lot less time in the sun.
 Sumatran coffee is hulled with a much higher moisture level, which can be around 20%.

-A special wet hulling machine is used to remove the beans from the parchment.
+A special wet hulling machine is used to remove the beans from the parchment (again, not dry processed).
 The wet hulling machine also allows the coffee beans to ferment, which gives them a unique flavor that you will not find anywhere else.

 Acidity Level And Flavor

 Colombian coffee has a well-balanced flavor, and contains a medium amount of acid.
 This coffee still has some bite to it, but it is not overwhelmingly bitter.

 Some coffee lovers consider Colombian coffee one of the world’s best, because of its smooth flavor.
 On the other hand, Sumatran coffee has a much lower acid level.
 This makes it one of the best coffees for those who are sensitive to acid.